-All parameters being used by the current procedure are to be returned to the calling procedure.
+All parameters being used by the current procedure are to be passed to the calling procedure.

-If the RETURN command exists in a first-level procedure, it's execution causes termination of the procedure and the user is returned to the PROCMON cursor.
-If the command exists in a nested procedure, it's execution causes a return to the calling procedure.
+If the RETURN command exists in a first-level procedure, its execution causes termination of the procedure and the user is returned to the PROCMON cursor.
+If the command exists in a nested procedure, its execution causes a return to the calling procedure.